randall-coding/cs2_server/tutorial.md

 ## Self Hosting

 If you have experience with Kubernetes, you can self host your own acorn sever rather than using acorn.io.
 Assuming you have a Kubernetes cluster set up on your chosen web host (or even locally), follow [these instructions](https://runtime-docs.acorn.io/installation/installing) to install acorn on that machine.
 Make sure your Kubernetes cluster has a default storage class with a provider capable of allocating 40GB of persistent storage for your CS2 game files.
 After that, point your acorn-cli to the Kubernetes cluster by modifying your kubeconfig file locally.
-From there, you can follow the previous instructions of this tutorial to deploy your server.
+You can then follow the previous instructions of this tutorial to deploy your server.
+NOTE: Your endpoint for port 27015 will come from the terminal after running the `acorn run` command.